GoogleCloudPlatform/ops-agent/cmd/simulacra/README.md

     --service_account: Optional.
 A service account for the VM.
 If missing, the VM will be instantiated with a default service account.

     --diagnostic_output_path: Optional.
-A path to a directory containing the output from the Simulacra diagnostic tool.
+A path to a directory containing the output from the diagnostic tool.
 It is used to configure Simulacra from the diagnostic tool output.
-If specifed along with other command line arguments, all others will be ignored.
+If specified along with other command line arguments, all others will be ignored.